Dabomstew/universal-pokemon-randomizer/readme.txt

 language games may still find that the functionality is a bit limited or small amounts of English text appear ingame where they did not before.

-Randomizing ROM hacks of the above games isn't a supported feature yet, but may still be possible depending on the specifics of the hack itself.
+Randomizing ROM hacks of the above games is not supported for the most part.
+It may still be possible depending on the specifics of the hack itself.
 In general, the simpler a hack is, the more likely it will be able to be randomized.
+Fire Red hacks are more likely to work than any others, due to specific code added in 1.7.0 attempting to deal with them.

 License
 -------